Crosstalk- and charge-noise-induced multiqubit decoherence in exchange-coupled quantum dot spin qubit arrays: Average spin, Hamming distance, and entanglement entropy

 \section{Average spin, Hamming distance, and entanglement entropy}

-We now consider three other measures of the system---the average spin, the Hamming distance, and the entanglement entropy.
-The first two can be measured experimentally, but the entanglement entropy is of theoretical interest, and thus we include it as well.
-All results presented as examples in these subsections are for $\sigma_J=0.1J_0$ and for $L=8$.
+We now consider three other measures of the system: the average spin, the Hamming distance, and the entanglement entropy.
+The first two can be measured experimentally, but the entanglement entropy is of theoretical interest, and thu,s we include it as well.
+All results presented as examples in this section are for $\sigma_J=0.1J_0$ and for $L=8$.
 We first determine the expectation value of the $z$ component of one of the spins, $\braket{\sigma_{1,z}}(t)$; in the chain geometry, we use the leftmost spin, while we choose a spin that is pointing down in the ring geometry.

 We then determine the Hamming distance, which is a measure of how different the system's state is from its initial state; in general, it is the number of elements in a string that differ from those of a given reference string.
 In our case, it is related to the number of qubits that are measured to be in a different state than they started in.
 We use a normalized Hamming distance, which we will denote $D(t)$, given for the initial state that we use by